 Find a Safety Resource

-University Police Department provides 24-hour campus patrol as well as crime prevention, registration of valuables and shuttle and escort services.
+University Police provides 24-hour campus patrol as well as crime prevention, registration of valuables and shuttle and escort services.

 Environmental Health & Safety (EHS) provides a broad range of services to the university to promote the protection of its community.
 This includes training for Biological, Chemical, and Radiation safety as well as managing the environmental waste and recycling programs for our campus.

-The Escort Service
+The Shuttle and Escort Service

-Resources for Sexual Assault and Relationship Violence
+Resources for Sexual Misconduct and Relationship Violence: